kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0145 Repair stations.md

 \(3\) An individual who will have control over or substantial ownership interest in the applicant had the same or similar control or interest in a certificate holder whose repair station certificate was revoked, or is in the process of being revoked, and that individual materially contributed to the circumstances causing the revocation or causing the revocation process.

-\(f\) If the FAA revokes a repair station certificate, an individual described in paragraphs (e)(2) and (3) of this section is subject to an order under the procedures set forth in [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.20   Orders of compliance, cease and desist orders, orders of denial, and other orders.|14 CFR 13.20]], finding that the individual materially contributed to the circumstances causing the revocation or causing the revocation process.
+\(f\) If the FAA revokes a repair station certificate, an individual described in paragraphs (e)(2) and (3) of this section is subject to an order under the procedures set forth in 14 CFR 13.20, finding that the individual materially contributed to the circumstances causing the revocation or causing the revocation process.

 \[Doc.
 No. FAA-1999-5836, 66 FR 41117, Aug.
 6, 2001, as amended by Amdt.
 145-30, 79 FR 46984, Aug.
 12, 2014\]

 ### §145.53   Issue of certificate.

-\(a\) Except as provided in §145.51(e) or paragraph (b), (c), or (d) of this section, a person who meets the requirements of subparts A through E of this part is entitled to a repair station certificate with appropriate ratings prescribing such operations specifications and limitations as are necessary in the interest of safety.
+\(a\) Except as provided in [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.51   Application for certificate.|§145.51]](e) or paragraph (b), (c), or (d) of this section, a person who meets the requirements of subparts A through E of this part is entitled to a repair station certificate with appropriate ratings prescribing such operations specifications and limitations as are necessary in the interest of safety.

 \(b\) If the person is located in a country with which the United States has a bilateral aviation safety agreement, the FAA may find that the person meets the requirements of this part based on a certification from the civil aviation authority of that country.
 This certification must be made in accordance with implementation procedures signed by the Administrator or the Administrator's designee.